Civics Test Simulator for Naturalization 2025

 Comprehensive U.S. Civics Practice Exam

-Welcome to the U.S. Citizenship Test Practice Test.This form contains 20 questions based on the topics included in the official U.S. Citizenship and Immigration Services (USCIS) civics test.
+This quiz contains 20 questions based on the topics covered in the official civics test administered by U.S. Citizenship and Immigration Services (USCIS).

 1 / 20